bseidenberg/winlink-canary/README.md

-# IMPORTANT NOTE
-## This branch is intended for use on the ACS canary nodes.
-Development happens on the main branch

 # Winlink/VARA node monitor

 This program is designed to act as a canary (health monitor) for the SeattleACS Winlink/VARA nodes.